MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ## Next Steps

-For more detailed information on how to build and deploy WebView2 applications, checkout our conceptual documentation<!-- and how-to guides-->.
+For more detailed information on how to build and deploy WebView2 applications, checkout the conceptual documentation and how-to guides.

 #### Concepts